Technical Standards for Admission to the Athletic Training Professional Practice Program

-Formal admission into the professional phase of the Athletic Training Major is contingent upon the pre-professional student meeting the following standards and completing the following prerequisites.
+Formal screening into the professional phase of the Athletic Training Major is contingent upon the pre-professional student meeting the following standards and completing the following prerequisites.

 Standards For Progression to the Professional Phase of the Athletic Training Major:

-- A grade of "C" or above is required in all athletic training and corequisite courses
+- A grade of "C" or above is required in all Athletic Training, "Cognate" and "Directed General Education" course work

-- Approval of the Athletic Training Faculty as indicated by appropriate signatures on the student's Athletic Training Plan of Study
+- Professional Phase Endorsement as indicated by appropriate signatures on the student's Athletic Training Department Plan of Study

 Limited Enrollment Policy

-Athletic Training Education is a limited enrollment program and therefore, admission is limited to the top twenty-five qualified students per year.
-Subsequent to their application, students will be ranked and selected for admission to the ATEP Professional Phase based upon:
+The number of students in the Professional Practice Athletic Training Program is determined by the number of quality clinical placement opportunities for students.
+Subsequent to their application, students will be ranked and selected for admission to the ATP Professional Phase based upon: